lani1/pte_paper/README.md

-# Code and instructions to reproduce results from Cupo et al (in prep., Sept 2024)
+# Code and instructions to reproduce results from Cupo et al (in prep., Sept-Nov 2024)
 This repository houses scripts and instructions to document and reproduce the results in the associated paper.
 The general organization is as follows:

 - Pregnancy outcomes: All of the code and instructions to pool dam data and produce results related to dam weight gain and behavior